functionless/functionless/README.md

 });
 ```

-### AppsyncFunction
+### `AppsyncFunction` construct for creating Appsync Resolvers with TypeScript syntax

-After wrapping your Functions and Tables, you can then instantiate an `AppsyncFunction` and interact with them using standard TypeScript syntax.
+After wrapping your Functions/Tables, you can then instantiate an `AppsyncFunction` and interact with them using standard TypeScript syntax.

 ```ts
 const getItem = new AppsyncFunction<